-At first they will need to understand the problems leading up to your situation and try to help you to be able to stay at home to prevent you becoming homeless.
-If this is not possible they may be able to offer you emergency accommodation for a short period whilst they do an assessment to be able to make a decision about if they can continue to help and support you under the law.
+At first, they will need to understand the problems leading up to your situation and try to help you to be able to stay at home to prevent you becoming homeless.
+If this isn’t possible, they may offer you emergency accommodation for a short time while they assess whether they can continue supporting you under the law.

 If they can continue to support you they will make sure that you have accommodation.
 This accommodation is likely to be supported accommodation shared with others.
 Due to your age it is highly unlikely that you will be able to have your own accommodation as landlords only tend to rent to people who are over the age of 18 years.